DavidRSeWell/VikingZero/README.md

 ### Usage

-For example of how to run go to notebooks/run_alphago.ipynb and run
+For example of how to train an agent go to notebooks/run_alphago.ipynb and run the cells.

-This project uses yaml files for run configurations. notebooks/ has a few example files to get started
+This project uses yaml files for run configurations. notebooks/ has a few example files to get started.

 ### Agents